matrix-org/synapse/contrib/docker_compose_workers/README.md

 # Setting up Synapse with Workers using Docker Compose

-This section describes how deploy and manage Synapse and workers via [Docker Compose](https://docs.docker.com/compose/).
+This directory describes how deploy and manage Synapse and workers via [Docker Compose](https://docs.docker.com/compose/).

 Example worker configuration files can be found [here](workers).